 Of all the “Officer Positions” on the nonprofit board, the board secretary role is often the most misunderstood and under-appreciated.
 Most assume that the title ‘secretary’ is synonymous with “note-taker” and that the secretary’s one and only function is to successfully record the minutes of the board meetings.

-Robert’s Rule of Order clarifies that a board secretary might also bear the title of “Clerk, Recording Secretary, Recorder, or Scribe.”
+Robert’s Rule of Order clarifies that a secretary might also bear the title of “Clerk, Recording Secretary, Recorder, or Scribe.”

 “[…] nonprofit organizations file twice as many D&O (directors and officers) claims as public and private companies, and 85% of claims filed are employment-related.”

 – Towers Watson Directors & Officers Liability Survey.